lookbackjh/MLstudy/README.md

 # MLstudy
-for studying basics of machine learning
+for studying basics of machine learning and Deep learning.
+Deep learning or ML projects that i proceeded will be uploaded.

 ## Gradient Descent
     has functions that helps me to do spliting data, scaling the data, get the gradient, loss .. etc